kedube/bambu-chamber-heater/README.md

 # Bambu Chamber Heater - ESPHome Controller
-ESPHome implementation to remotely control **Sinilink XY-SA/ST series temperature controllers** using the **XY-WFPOW (ESP8285-based) wireless module**.
+ESPHome implementation to remotely control **Sinilink XY-SA/ST series temperature controllers** using the **Waveshare ESP32-C6-Zero wireless module**.
 Designed specifically to work with *Bambu Lab P1S/X1 Carbon 3D printers* and integration with Home Assistant or managed with the web interface.

 This project allows you to intelligently manage your chamber heater by turning it on/off automatically, linking it with print jobs, and controlling it with automation scripts.
 Inspired by the [BambuSauna project](https://makerworld.com/en/models/2417482-bambusauna-for-sinilink-xy-sa-st-temp-controller).